jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 of memory.
 Processes are now able to map their code, data, heap, shared libraries, and files directly into memory.
 Each of these segments can be dynamic; they can be shared across processes or private to a single process.
-To handle these demands, hardware systems have converged on a two-tier structure: a *multi-level segment and page table* to provide very flexible but space-efficient lookup, along with a TLB to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56; my italics).
+To handle these demands, hardware systems have converged on a two-tier structure: a multi-level segment and page table to provide very flexible but space-efficient lookup, along with a TLB [translation lookaside buffer] to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56; my italics).
 </blockquote>

+It is less confusing to call these **two tiers*: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**, and then explain this because this seems to be the endpoint of memory management development that all major operating systems have arrived at.
+It is also the endpoint of detailed explanations of memory management algorithms that typically exhaust hundreds of pages.